kephale/TuftsCOMP135_Spring2016/README.md

 - Some Python and Jupyter tutorials are linked in the programming and software section

 Submission:
-- Submit a pull request to the course website
+- Submit a pull request to the course github repository (https://github.com/kephale/TuftsCOMP135_Spring2016/)

 ### Additional instructions on submitting a pull request: